Scienza/Schroedinger/README.md

 ### Numerov Solver
 Numerov solver takes in input an energy bracket in which to look for solution.
 Increasing from the minimum energy, it takes the lowest energy non-trivial solution as the one that respects boundary conditions.

+### Requisites
+At the moment g++ compiler in a version newer than 6.0, due to src implementation of Hermite polynomials.
+Makefile for version 7 implemented.

 ### Contribute
 To contribute, considers the [issues](https://github.com/AndreaIdini/Schroedinger/issues) and the [to-do](https://github.com/AndreaIdini/Schroedinger/projects) lists.
 Watch the introduction video [video \(IT\)](https://www.youtube.com/watch?v=KH8xd0TKkz4) and contact [Andrea Idini](andrea.idini@gmail.com).